mcoavoux/mtg/mind_the_gap_v1.0/README.md

 Generate data sets
 ------------------

-To generate datasets, you need [discodop](https://github.com/andreasvc/disco-dop/) (Van Cranenburgh, 2016), [treetools](https://github.com/wmaier/treetools) and python>=3.3 installed on your system (note: `treetools` needs python2.7).
+To generate datasets, you need [discodop](https://github.com/andreasvc/disco-dop/) (Van Cranenburgh et al., 2016), [treetools](https://github.com/wmaier/treetools) and python>=3.3 installed on your system (note: `treetools` needs python2.7).
 The scripts uses `python3` command to call Python.
 You might need to create it as an alias / symlink to `python` if it is not available on your machine.

-To generate the Hall and Nivre's (2008) split and Maier's (2015) split (with gold tags, marmot predicted tags, and spmrl organizers' predicted tags).
+To generate the Hall and Nivre's (2008) split and Maier's (2015) split (with gold tags, marmot predicted tags, and SPMRL shared task organizers' predicted tags).

     cd data
     bash generate_tiger_data.sh